Javierob02/ToDo-List/README.md

 ## Introduction

 This GitHub repository contains the source code for a simple iOS app that allows users to manage their tasks.
 The main page of the app displays a list of all tasks, and users can add new tasks or modify existing ones.
+Tasks can be deleted by sliding them to the left.
 The app provides a simple and intuitive interface for organizing and keeping track of tasks.

 ## Images